Prostate evolution in monotreme mammals: Monotremes exhibit a combination of reptilian and mammalian characteristics

 Male monotremes are testicond (have intraabdominal testes) with the testes undergoing seasonal emergence during winter.
 The fully developed seminiferous tubules exhibit distinctly small stages of spermatogenesis in that more than one stage is often observed in a cross section of the tubule, a characteristic of spermatogenesis that has also been observed in a reptile, common in birds and man.

-The monotreme paired excurrent ducts (ductuli efferentes, epididymides and vas deferens) empty into a single urethra.
+The monotreme paired excurrent ducts (ductuli efferentes, epididymides and vasa deferentia) empty into a single urethra.
 Glandular tissue surrounds the urethra into which a pair of bulbourethral glands (Cowper's glands) empty at the base of the penis.
 The intraabdominal testes and excurrent ducts, along with the presence of a cloaca exhibit homology to the reptilian male reproductive tract.

 The combination of reptilian and mammalian structures within the monotreme reproductive tract has informed the evolution of the male reproductive tract in mammals.
 For example, the intraabdominal low sperm storage capacity of the echidna epididymis informed the role of the epididymis as a prime mover in the evolution of descended testes in mammals as it relates to lower extragonadal temperatures enhancing epididymal sperm storage in scrotal mammals.

 The glandular designation of periurethral tissue within the monotreme male reproductive tract has been a matter of scientific discussion for approximately two centuries.
 Examination of the monotreme periurethral tissue has been limited by the availability of these protected and relatively rare mammals, hence, the long time line for scientific research of reproductive tissue between studies.